brenton-leighton/multiple-cursors.nvim/README.md

 # multiple-cursors.nvim

-A multiple cursors plugin for Neovim.
+A multiple cursors plugin for Neovim that works the way multiple cursors work in other editors (such as Visual Studio Code or JetBrains IDEs).
+I.e. create extra cursors and then use Neovim as you normally would.

-Most Neovim functionality is working.
-See the [Usage](#usage) section for more information.
+Multiple cursors is a way of making edits at multiple positions, that's easier, faster, and/or more versatile than other methods available in Neovim (e.g. visual block mode or macros).

 ## Demos